dzauski585/dzauski585.github.io/_posts/2023-11-07-pharmacology_review.md

 {: .prompt-danger}
 >Binds to hormonal birth control
 {: .prompt-danger}
 >Use atropine and neostigmine with pregnant patients due to possibility of sugammadex binding to progesterone.
-0.1mg atropine per 1mg neostigmine
+0.1mg atropine per 1mg neostigmine.